© Shutterstock Plants in pots

 Go Wild Grants

+Canadian secondary schools are going wild with WWF-Canada, creating leadership opportunities and student experiences in building a sustainable future.
 Are you a secondary student interested in leading a Go Wild project?
 Consult with a teacher to support you in your project proposal.
 If you are a teacher, consider a classroom brainstorming session to shape your Go Wild proposal, or host a student pitch competition to identify a project or two to submit to WWF-Canada for funding.

 Interested in Going Wild with WWF-Canada?